sneakysneak/docs/pages/connector-authentication/shireburn_docs.md

 > It can take several hours for your subscription to be activated.
 If necessary contact Shireburn support for assistance.

+### How to find your Company Code
+ 1. Log into your Indigo Suite account

+ 2. Select Administration in the left navigation menu

+ 3. Select Companies from the list of options

+ 4. Highlight and copy the code for your company

+ 5. Paste in the field below

 ## Authenticate The Connector

 1. Locate the Shireburn connector